 Desert View Drive: The Grand Canyon Watchtower

-For a little less congestion drive east on Desert View Drive for the next 23-miles.
 The free shuttle buses do not come this way, so if you want to see the east side of the canyon you’ll need a car.
 This side of the canyon, in my opinion, is better because there are less people.

 This post may contain affiliate links.
 Please read my disclosure policy.

-Desert View Drive Sights on the way to the Grand Canyon Watchtower
+Desert View Drive at the Grand Canyon

 - Yaki Point